qiushiyan/old-website/content/post/50-years-of-data-science/index.markdown

 categories:
   - Readings
+draft: yes
 bibliography: ../bib/50-years-of-data-science.bib
 link-citations: true
 ---

 More than 50 years ago, John Tukey in his renowned *The Future of Dat Analysis* envisioned a would-be field, where the subject of interest is to learn from data.
-Other pioneers, like John Chambers, Jeff Wu, Bill Cleveland, and Leo Breiman independently once again exhorted academic statistics to embrace this so-called “data sicence / data analysis” trend, to soar above theoretical statistics which was characterized by theorems, proofs, etc. In this article, David Donoho([Donoho 2017](#ref-doi:10.1080/10618600.2017.1384734)) presents a vision of data science based on the activities of people who are “learning from data,” and he describes an academic field dedicated to improving that activity in an evidence-based manner.
+Other pioneers, like John Chambers, Jeff Wu, Bill Cleveland, and Leo Breiman independently once again exhorted academic statistics to embrace this so-called “data science / data analysis” trend, to soar above theoretical statistics which was characterized by theorems, proofs, etc. In this article, David Donoho([Donoho 2017](#ref-doi:10.1080/10618600.2017.1384734)) presents a vision of data science based on the activities of people who are “learning from data,” and he describes an academic field dedicated to improving that activity in an evidence-based manner.

 # Data Science vs. Statistics